eddelbuettel/tint/README.md

 make it very easy and convenient to create documents in the celebrated style of [Edward Tufte](https://www.edwardtufte.com/tufte/).

-The clear layout, focused use of white space and unparallel use of the margin for complementary information, including graphs, offer a novel and very valuable resource for typsetting.
+The clear layout, focused use of white space and unparalleled use of the margin for complementary information, including graphs, offer a novel and very valuable resource for typesetting.

 Yet at the same time, not everybody is a fan of the yellow tint, and the fonts.
 I had been looking for a while for an alternative, and somewhat recently came across